Germany Country Commercial Guide

 • Because of high currency-exchange fees, travelers should consider converting their currency before traveling.

-• Banks, credit unions, online bureaus, and currency converters provide convenient and often inexpensive currency exchange services.
+• Banks, credit unions, online financial institutions and currency converters provide convenient and often inexpensive currency exchange services.

-• Once on foreign soil, the best means to convert currency is to use a foreign ATM or identify if your bank has ATMs or banking affiliates nearby.
+• When in Germany, the best means to convert currency is to use a foreign ATM or identify if your bank has ATMs or banking affiliates nearby.

-Unlike in the United States, many restaurants and vendors in Germany do not accept card payment, so remember to always carry some cash.
-In addition, some credit cards, such as American Express (among others), may not be accepted at certain shops.
+Unlike in the United States, many restaurants and vendors in Germany do not accept credit card payment, so remember to always carry some cash.
+In addition, some credit cards, such as American Express, may not be accepted at certain shops.

 Telecommunications/Electronics